kclip/SP-CCI/README.md

 # SP-CCI: Synthetic-Powered Conformal Counterfactual Inference

-This repository contains tidy, reproducible code to run experiments for the paper:
+This repository contains the code to run experiments for the paper:

 > **Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference**